MGKuro/Data/README.md

 * Para los hablantes en español, favor de leer README-ESP.md

 # Twitch Streaming
-I started this project because my brother is a streamer with the username TokaSenseiGG, and I want to help him.
+I started this project because my brother is a streamer with the username TokaSenseiGG.
 I learned the power of data and I want to use it to help him make data-oriented decisions.

 ### Data Gathering